apispoint/alonzo/README.md

 # alonzo
 Function as a Service (FaaS) Platform for Vert.x on EC2

-Alonzo is AWS Lambda before there was an AWS Lambda.
-The platform was initially developed in 2013!

 This code is being released to the open source software (OSS) community because it’s no longer used in our production projects.
-Rather than nuke the code we opted to release it so it could help others in some way, shape, or form.
+Rather than nuke the code we opted to release it so others could benefit from it in some way, shape, or form.

+Alonzo is a Java and Vert.x based platform designed to deploy microservices on AWS EC2.
+The platform was initially developed in 2013 so it pre-dates AWS Lambda by one (1) year.

-Believe it or not the team ported all of our Alonzo based services to AWS Lambda in less than 6 weeks.
+On another note, the team ported all of our Alonzo based services to AWS Lambda in less than 6 weeks.
 A testament to the framework!

 You're probably thinking, if Alonzo was so good; why did we migrate to Lambda?

-That’s simple...
-Tech debt was adding up, server maintenance was adding up, and we thought it was time to streamline operations and cost.
-We also had some much needed Java code housekeeping to do.
-We had a mix of Java 6 to Java 11 code peppered around everywhere.
+Well, it wasn't so much Alonzo or Lambda question.
+After 7 years tech debt was adding up, server maintenance was adding up, and we had some much needed Java code housekeeping that needed to be done.
+It just made sense to move forward in a new but familar way.

 Alonzo component dependencies: